ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/index.md

 ## Network Or Site View

 Tables display data for the whole network by default.
-To only display data for a specific site, select "site" from the drop down menu on the top left.
+To only display data for a specific site, select "site" from the drop-down menu on the top left.

 ## Table Filtering

 Simple or advanced filters can be applied to each table.
-By default, filtering is available above each column, and accepted filtering values can be strings, numbers, IP addresses, networks, boolean values, or select box values.
+By default, filtering is available above each column, and accepted filtering values can be strings, numbers, IP addresses, networks, Boolean values, or select box values.

 ### RegEx simple column filter examples